FBI searches home and office of ex-Trump national security adviser John Bolton

 “I could know about it.
 I could be the one starting it.
 I’m actually the chief law enforcement officer.
 But I feel that it’s better this way,” Trump said.

-Bolton had said in interviews in the last few months that he was mindful that he could scrutinized, telling the AP in January shortly before Trump took office, "Anybody who ever disagrees with Trump has to worry about retribution.
+Bolton had said in interviews this year that he was mindful that he could be scrutinized, telling the AP in January shortly before Trump took office, “Anybody who ever disagrees with Trump has to worry about retribution.
 It’s a pretty long list.”

-“It’s been a long time since people used to talk about Richard Nixon’s enemies list.
-But that seems to be Trump’s approach.
-And so it’s uncharted territory in many respects,” Bolton said.
+An FBI search like the one at Bolton's properties requires authorization from a federal magistrate judge.
+It wasn't immediately clear what information authorities submitted to demonstrate that they had probable cause of a crime, though the Justice Department years ago launched an investigation into whether Bolton improperly disclosed classified information in a book manuscript he had written.
+The inquiry was later closed.

+Vice President JD Vance denied in an NBC News interview on Friday that Bolton was being targeted because of his criticism of Trump, “If there’s no crime here, we’re not going to prosecute it.
+If there is a crime here, of course, Ambassador Bolton will get his day in court.
+That’s how it should be.”

 Bolton was in his office building at the time